rust-lang-ru/book/rustbook-en/nostarch/chapter21.md

 This technique is just one of many ways to improve the throughput of a web server.
-Other options you might explore are the fork/join model, the single-threaded async I/O model, and the multi-threaded async I/O model.
+Other options you might explore are the fork/join model, the single-threaded async I/O model, and the multithreaded async I/O model.
 If you’re interested in this topic, you can read more about other solutions and try to implement them; with a low-level language like Rust, all of these options are possible.